-We depend on key suppliers to deliver vehicle components according to schedules, prices, quality, and volumes that are acceptable to us.
+We depend on key suppliers to deliver components according to schedules, prices, quality, and volumes that are acceptable to us.
 We may be unable to effectively manage these suppliers.
-Uncertainties in the global economy may negatively impact suppliers and other business partners, which may interrupt the supply chain and require changes to our operations.
-These and other factors may adversely impact business, operating results, financial condition and prospects.
+Uncertainties in the global economy may negatively impact suppliers and other business partners, which may interrupt the supply chain and require other changes to operations.
+These and other factors may adversely impact revenues and operating income.

 Our success will be dependent upon our or our contract manufacturer's ability to enter into supplier agreements and maintain our relationships with existing and future suppliers whose products are critical to the production of our vehicles.
 The supply agreements we may enter into with suppliers in the future may have provisions whereby such agreements can be terminated in various circumstances, including potentially without cause.
 If key suppliers terminate agreements and/or become unable to provide, or experience delays in providing, needed components, we may have difficulty finding replacement components.
 Additionally, our products contain parts that we purchase from limited-source suppliers, for which few or no immediate or readily available alternative exists.
 While we believe that we would be able in such case to establish alternate supply relationships and can obtain or engineer replacement components, we may be unable to do so quickly (or at all) at acceptable prices, volume and/or quality levels.
 In addition, unexpected changes in business conditions, supplier pricing and materials pricing, including due to inflation of raw material costs, labor issues, wars, trade policies, natural disasters, health epidemics such as the global COVID-19 pandemic, trade and shipping disruptions, port congestions and other factors beyond our or our suppliers' control could affect current and future suppliers' ability to remain solvent, operational and able to deliver the components we need.
 The unavailability of any supplier or component could result in production delays, product design changes and loss of access to important technology and tools for producing and supporting our products, as well as impact our capacity expansion and our ability to fulfill our obligations to customers.
 Moreover, significant increases in our production or product design changes by us may in the future require us to procure additional components in a short amount of time.
-Our suppliers may not be willing or able to sustainably meet our timelines or our cost, quality and volume needs, which may require us to replace them with other sources.
+Our suppliers may not be willing or able to sustainably meet our time sources.
 Any such disruptions could affect our ability to produce and deliver vehicles and negatively affect our business, results of operations and financial condition.